HeliumEdu/deploy/README.md

 By default, deployable Docker images will be built for `linux/arm64`.
 To build native images on an `x86` architecture instead, set `PLATFORM=amd64`.

-## Deployment

-Use [the Release action](https://github.com/HeliumEdu/deploy/actions/workflows/release.yml) to cut a release and publish container images to
-[AWS ECR](https://aws.amazon.com/ecr/).
-If a [Terraform Workspace](https://developer.hashicorp.com/terraform/cli/workspaces) has been provisioned and [hooks to this repo are setup](https://developer.hashicorp.com/terraform/cloud-docs/vcs), then bumping the [Image URI version variable in Terraform](https://github.com/HeliumEdu/deploy/blob/main/terraform/environments/prod/variables.tf#L1) will trigger a new deployment to this version when the Terraform applies.

 ### Initialize `prod`-like Environment in Terraform